tommywalkie/sample-godot-rust-app/README.md

 This commonly happens when editing and then re-building Rust libraries while the Godot Engine preview is still running.
 Stop the preview and then Cargo commands should be working fine again.

+> _Cargo is correctly building `bindgen` and `clang-sys` etc. while LLVM is not in PATH.
+Is LLVM really needed ?_

+`clang-sys` is [hardcoding LLVM paths](https://github.com/KyleMayes/clang-sys/blob/master/build/common.rs#L24) for Linux, MacOS and Windows, in case LLVM is not registered on PATH.

 ## Roadmap

+**Setting up the project**

 - [x] Init repo
 - [x] Setup Rust